 Food production reports up to 83 percent of CO2e or 8.1 metric tons every year, according to Environmental Science & Technology.
 Also Transporting this food accounts for around 11 percent of emissions.
 Businesses related to food contribute to carbon dioxide, methane, and nitrous oxide emissions, including the methane released by farm animals.

-It is important to keep on counting your carbon footprints to avoid global warming.
+It is important to keep on counting your carbon footprints to avoid global warming, our website can help you to donate to different programs around the world.
 You can estimate your household emissions or daily emissions from U.S. Environmental Protection Agency, or The Nature Conservancy and prefer the best carbon-neutral activities like reducing the unnecessary usage of things or electricity wastage that can limit excessive emissions.